AmadeusQQ/behavioral-cloning/README.md

 # behavioral-cloning
 Drive a car using deep learning

+# video
+See video.mp4 of car driving around track.

 # design-solution
 Design a solution that minimizes data used and model complexity.
 Use the scientific method to conduct experiments.
 Confirm or reject hypotheses based on measured results.
 Take into account hardware constraints.